Covid-19 case data

 The figures are based on our current reporting arrangements with City of York Council and local public health teams.
 They are based on cases reported to us via our self-isolation reporting forms for students and staff, where those individuals have subsequently been tested and confirmed to have the virus.
 As of 26 October 2020, we report our Covid-19 cases data in alignment with our reporting to the Office for Students.
-We report data each morning to reflect the previous day’s new cases (and on Mondays to reflect Friday through Sunday).
+We report data each week to reflect the previous week’s new cases.

 Other sources of information about the number of cases in York and the surrounding area may show some variance from the figure above.
 This is because data published, for example by City of York Council or YorkMix, may be updated on a weekly basis and aggregated by month, or based on cases confirmed in geographic regions of the city by the NHS or other data sources.
 Variance may also exist because some members of our University community live outside of the geographic regions covered by other data sources.

 Self-isolating student or member of staff?
 Let us know.

 have tested positive for Covid-19 or share a household with someone who has

 are asked to self-isolate by NHS track and trace

 have travelled to England from outside the UK.